josra/josra.github.io/blog/_posts/2015-09-21-pretestintprep.md

 ---
 layout: post
-title:  Prepping Pretested Integration Plugin
+title:  Prepping Pretested Integration
 author: Mads Nielsen & Lars Kruse
 ---

-**To ease usability the credentials already setup for the Git plugin is now planned reused in the Pretested Integration plugin.**{: .inverted}
+_To ease usability of the Pretesed INtegration plugin, the credentials already setup for the Git plugin will be reused in the Pretested Integration plugin._{: .inverted}

-__The Pretested Integration Plugin has grown to becoming a great success, more and more people have  joined the bandwagon and are now implementing an automated *benevolent dictator governance model* ...or at least a guaranteed pristine master branch.__
+**The Pretested Integration Plugin has grown to becoming a great success, more and more people have  joined the bandwagon and are now implementing an automated _benevolent dictator governance model_ ...or at least a guaranteed pristine master branch.**

 The Pretested Integration plugin is designed to mimic the *benevolent dictator governance model* which in a few words is based on the conceptual idea that you have *read* access to your master branch, but you do not have write access to it.